Why does Soda Ash cloud up pool water?

 Soda ash is not often used in residential pools–or at least it shouldn't be–because aeration and loss of CO2 is sufficient to raise pH naturally.
 Soda ash just complicates things for those pools.

 How does Soda Ash work?

-To raise the pH of water, a substance must take away a hydrogen (H+).
-Soda Ash works by stealing a hydrogen atom to become bicarbonate.
-When Soda Ash snags a H+, the reaction looks like this:
+To raise the pH of water, a substance must reduce Hydrogen (H+).
+Soda Ash does this by stealing a Hydrogen ion to become bicarbonate (HCO3-).
+The reaction looks like this:

 Soda Ash + Hydrogen yields Sodium and Bicarbonate

 This all ties into the broader discussion about alkalinity and pH.
 We know in the pool business that alkalinity is a pH buffer, but do we know why?
 In a less-than-scientific explanation, alkalinity buffers pH by either donating a Hydrogen or absorbing one.
 You can see this more visually here on this graph, and notice the difference between these three substances is just a Hydrogen ion:

 Specifically, carbonate ions like to become bicarbonate, and vice versa.
 When you add Soda Ash to the pool, the carbonate anion (CO32-) wants to become bicarbonate (HCO3-).
 To do so, it needs to get a Hydrogen (H+) from somewhere.
 When carbonate takes its Hydrogen atom, the pH goes up.
 This pH and alkalinity chemistry is about equilibrium, so the opposite is also true.
 When you add acid to the pool, a Hydrogen is released and the pH goes down.
 It’s all about the Hydrogen ions.

 The high pH of Soda Ash itself creates a localized high-LSI violation when added too quickly.

 Because we have calcium hardness in our swimming pools, there is generally calcium available to be bound to carbonate ions.